Had3r/za-Szklem-Foto/README.md

   - The gallery page contains dozens of photos and their number will grow, so I needed a way to present the data in user-friendly ways.
 For this purpose, I created my own infinite scroll.
 It is also optimized for touch screens.
 So I added event listeners for `touchend` and `resize` (to handle situations where someone resizes their browser).

+- JSDoc

+  - TypeScript is great, but in this case it will be overkill.
+To use it, code should be compiled or somehow changed to be executable.
+JSDocs is supported out-of-box, and does not require additional dependencies

 ## Short info about testing with Jest + Enzyme

 **_Note:_**